RainmakerRaw/Signal_TLS_Proxy_BSD/README.md

 (1) Install acme.sh or certbot (or similar) and obtain a cert for your domain.
 That's outside of the scope of this brief guide, but essentially culminates with `certbot --certonly -D domain.xyz`.

 (2) Amend the enclosed nginx.conf to fit your requirements.
-Change `DOMAIN` to reflect the domain on which your proxy will run (e.g. `domain.xyz`), and `PATH` to the location in which your certs from step (1) are stored (e.g. `/usr/local/etc/letsencrypt/live/domain.xyz/fullchain.pem`).
+Change `PATH` to the location in which your certs from step (1) are stored (e.g. `/usr/local/etc/letsencrypt/live/domain.xyz/fullchain.pem`).

 (3) Install nginx (`pkg install nginx`) and move this nginx.conf to `/usr/local/etc/nginx/nginx.conf`.
 Don't forget your changes from step (2)!